On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Preliminary

-It is worth emphasizing that the map from $r$-coordinate to its tortoise version $r_*$ is bijective and its inverse is differentiable on each of $\mathcal{S_{+}}$ and $\mathcal{S_{-}}$ separately.
+It is worth emphasizing that the map from $r$-coordinate to its tortoise version $r_*$ is bijective and its inverse is differentiable on each of $\mathcal{S_{+}}$ and $\mathcal{S_{-}}$ separately as defined below.
 This is obviously due to the modulus included in the definition of these coordinates in equation (\ref{tortoise schwarchild}).
-A rigorous procedure would involve solving the Einstein Field Equations in Kruskal coordinates (which is the \emph{top-down} approach as in \cite{MTW,frolov_novikov_1998}\footnote{The conformal factor in these references is written in terms of $r$, however, it is more instructive to think of $r(U,V)$ as a function of $U$ and $V$, and not as the areal coordinate $r$.}) by means of null-casting and redefining the null coordinates.
-Since the Schwarzschild coordinates cover only the regions $\mathcal{S_{-}}=\{r | 0<r<2M\}$ and $\mathcal{S_{+}}=\{r | 2M<r<\infty\}$ of one universe of the Kruskal metric, trying to map the local chart to the global one (i.e. the \emph{bottom-up} approach) is not quite rigorous, because the map between the two charts as well as the Jacobian, Hessian, and the higher-versions of it will be singular at the event horizon $r=2M$\cite{Mathmatica_notebook}.
+A rigorous procedure would involve solving the Einstein Field Equations in Kruskal coordinates (which is the \emph{top-down} approach as in \cite{MTW,frolov_novikov_1998}\footnote{The conformal factor in these references is written in terms of $r$, however, it is more instructive to think of $r(U,V)$ as a function of $U$ and $V$, and not as the areal coordinate $r$.}) by means of null-casting and the null gauge\footnote{freedom to redefine the null coordinates while preserving the null structure of the spacetime.}.
+Since the Schwarzschild coordinates cover only the regions $\mathcal{S_{-}}=\{r | 0<r<2M\}$ and $\mathcal{S_{+}}=\{r | 2M<r<\infty\}$\footnote{where only the attribution to an asymptotic observer is defined in the region $\mathcal{S_{+}}$.} of one universe of the Kruskal metric, trying to map the local chart to the global one (i.e. the \emph{bottom-up} approach) is not quite rigorous, because the map between the two charts as well as the Jacobian, Hessian, and the higher-versions of it will be singular at the event horizon \cite{Mathmatica_notebook}.
 Nevertheless, we seek a global chart in which the metric is at least $C^2$ everywhere on the manifold in order to satisfy the coupled Field Equations which contain first and second derivatives of the metric.
 Thus, we can apply this bottom-up approach (as in most of the General Relativity textbooks \cite{carroll_2003,Wald}) by studying the limit at $r=2M$ and analytically continuing the metric there.
-At the end, the metric $g_{\mu \nu}$ must be written explicitly in the Kruskal coordinates $(T,R,\theta,\phi)$ only.
-In this paper, we will follow the bottom-up approach to find the generalized Kruksal coordinates which chart the whole RNspacetime.
+Finally, the metric $g_{\mu \nu}$ must be written explicitly in the Kruskal coordinates $(T,R,\theta,\phi)$ only.
+In this paper, we will follow the bottom-up approach to find the generalized Kruksal coordinates which chart the whole RN spacetime.
 Taking the Kruskal charting of the Schwarzschild black hole as our guide, we review the traditional derivation of the Kruskal coordinates.